5 Worst Mistakes All Beginner ESL Teachers Make (And You Too?)

 Poor or inconsistent classroom management

 This is one of the mistakes that is often made due to a lack of experience.
 Classroom management is not an exact science; it’s not like teaching the past simple tense.
-Each group of student is different and rules must be set as a group.
+Each group of students is different and rules must be appropriate for a group.
 The problem stems from the fact that new teachers may not have a clearly defined teaching style.
 So, they either become too strict or too lax.
 There are plenty of articles you can read on effective classroom management; you may agree with some of the techniques, you may disagree with others and choose to implement your own.
 For example, you may choose to forego stickers as a means of rewarding students, and choose another method.
-It’s not about being stricter, but rather being consistent.
-There’s nothing worse for a group of students than empty promises or weak threats.
+It’s not about being stricter, but rather about being consistent.
+There’s nothing worse for a group of students than empty promises and weak threats.
 Once you define how you'll manage your class, stick to it!

 4. 4